skupperproject/refdog/input/concepts/listener.md

   <figcaption>The listener model</figcaption>
 </figure>

-A site has zero or more listeners.
-Each listener has an associated connection endpoint (host:port) and routing key.
+A site has zero or many listeners.
+Each listener has an associated connection endpoint and routing key.
+The connection endpoint exposes a host and port for accepting connections from local clients.

 <figure>
   <img src="images/routing-key-model.svg"/>